 Remand: The term “remand” means “to send back” and refers to a decision by the Supreme Court to send a case back to the lower court for further action.
 When it remands a case, the court generally includes instructions for the lower court, telling it to start an entirely new trial or directing it, for example, to look at the dispute in the context of laws or theories it might not have considered the first time around.

-Respondent: The respondent is the party that won in the lower court.
+Respondent: The respondent (or bottomside party) is the party that won in the lower court.
 His name goes second in the case name.
-(For example, Al Gore was the respondent in Bush v.
-Gore.)
+For example, Al Gore was the respondent in Bush v.
+Gore.
+(If a state is the respondent, the petition might be called “state-on-bottom.”)

 Solicitor general: Sometimes called the “tenth justice,” the solicitor general is the lawyer for the U.S. government, and attorneys in his or her office are responsible for presenting cases on behalf of the United States in the Supreme Court.
 Someone from the solicitor general’s office will also frequently argue on behalf of the United States when the government is not a party but has filed an amicus brief in the case.